mohangk/goodroot.ca/content/_index.md

 ### :ocean: Always learning

 Born Canadian, **Kellen** - also known as goodroot - is an explorer and builder.
-He has spent over two decades fiddling with things on the Internet.
+He has spent over two decades fiddling with things on the Internet and has lived a strange life.

 His greatest joys are his friends and loved ones, meditation, hockey, gaming, cooking, crafting useful systems and helping sprout positive teams and communities.